robm26/testflow/README.md

 #### AWS Calls
 If your code makes calls to AWS Services such as S3 or DynamoDB, you should be able to test these from your local command prompt, too.
 Be sure you have the [AWS-SDK](./tutorial/SETUP.md) installed and the AWS CLI (command line interface) [installed](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured](https://developer.amazon.com/blogs/post/Tx1UE9W1NQ0GYII/publishing-your-skill-code-to-lambda-via-the-command-line-interface).
-You can even have your skill point to a [local endpoint](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) of DynamoDB for offline testing.

 #### Installation Steps
 The setup instructions are found here: [SETUP](./tutorial/SETUP.md)